Extension Cord Safety Talk

 What to Avoid when Working with Extension Cords

 Perhaps the most important thing when dealing with extension cords is knowing what it is you shouldn’t be doing.
 This is the easiest way to avoid any injuries.
 Here are some things you should be avoiding:

 When it comes to extension cords, use your common sense.
-If it feels like it may be dangerous, avoid it.
+If it feels like it may be dangerous or an electrial hazard, avoid it.
 If you are unsure as to whether or not you can do something with the cord, refer to the manufacturer.
 This will ensure that you’re not doing something that will place you and your co-workers at risk.

 Now that we have established what it is you should be avoided when using extension cords, let’s go over the things you should be doing.
 Again, it almost always reverts back to common sense.
 Here are some of the best practices to employ with safety in mind when using an extension cord on the worksite:

 By following these simple guidelines, you can ensure you and your co-workers are as safe as possible.
 Again, many people ignore the dangers of working with an extension cord.
 Don’t let this happen to you.

 Extension cords often come with designations, especially in the workplace.
 These designations are the manufacturer’s way of telling you how you are supposed to operate the electrical cord.
 It lets you know what’s safe and what’s to be avoided.
 Here are some of the designations and what they mean:

 Many times, there will be many different designations together.
 For example, SJTW would imply that the extension cord is designed for general use, rated for outdoor use, standard 300 voltage insulation, and made from vinyl thermoplastic.

 Extension & Electrical Cord Safety Tips

 Here are some of the other things you should be looking to avoid when working with an extension cord or electrical cord: